ENSP-AI-Mentoring/ensp-ai-mentoring.github.io/index.md

 ## Keep Updated with Our Activities

+Contact us at [enspy.ai@gmail.com](mailto:enspy.ai@gmail.com) whether you want to participate or to share your valuable insights with us, we eagerly anticipate hearing from you.

 We are committed to fostering an environment rich in diverse perspectives, creativity, empowerment, and active engagement in decision-making.
 To ensure you never miss out on our activities and opportunities for involvement, please fill out this form.

 **👉🏾 [SIGN UP TO OUR NEWSLETTER](https://forms.gle/TpZ2VFseFHAemMGv6)**

-It's a way to stay automatically updated and to share your valuable insights with us.
-Whether you want to participate actively or simply leave a comment, we eagerly anticipate hearing from you.
+It's a way to stay automatically updated.

 ## Related Initiatives
 * [Pipos in AI](https://www.piposinai.com/)